karl-mentzer-vf/aws-connect-voicemail/README.md

 ## Building distributable for customization
 * Configure the bucket name of your target Amazon S3 distribution bucket
 ```
-export DIST_OUTPUT_BUCKET=vf-vmail # bucket where customized code resides in the vf-saas-infra account
+export DIST_OUTPUT_BUCKET=vf-vmail-<REGION> # bucket where customized code resides in the vf-saas-infra account
 export SOLUTION_NAME=vf-vmail
-export VERSION=1.0.0 # version number for the customized code
+export VERSION=1.3.0 # version number for the customized code
 ```
 _Note:_ We have created am S3 bucket with the name 'vf-vmail-ap-southeast-2'; The assets in bucket are accessible from the accounts you will run the CloudFormation stack currently as this is public but will change to be whitelisted accounts only.